DETAILS

 - By car 1.
 Via Borommaratchachonnani Road, get on the bridge and turn onto Salaya past Mahidol University.
 Turn left to reach the Phutthamonthon Police Station then turn right and go straight for about 24 kilometres.
 Wat Lam Phaya will be on the left-hand side.

 2. Via the Bang Bua Thong route: Go straight for about 10 kilometres, follow the sign on the left to Amphoe Bang Len and turn left for about 20 kilometres.
 Make a left turn at the junction (before reaching the bridge crossing the Tha Chin River), and turn left again for about 9 kilometres.
-The temple will be on the right-hand side. - By public bus: by the Transport Co., Ltd. Take a Bangkok – Nakhon Pathom bus and get off at the market in the city then take a Song Thaeo (Nakhon Pathom-Lam Phaya route) and get off at the front of Wat Lam Phaya.
+The temple will be on the right-hand side. - By public bus: by the Transport Co., Ltd. Take a Bangkok – nakhon Pathom bus and get off at the market in the city then take a Song Thaeo (Nakhon Pathom-Lam Phaya route) and get off at the front of Wat Lam Phaya.

 6. Khlong Maha Sawat Tour (ท่องเที่ยวคลองมหาสวัสดิ์)